ma7moudShaaban/Penetration-Testing/Network/Footprinting/README.md

     - When we pass SMB commands over Samba to an older NetBIOS service, it usually connects to the Samba server over `TCP ports 137, 138, 139`
     - CIFS uses `TCP port 445`
     - Default Configuration file `/etc/samba/smb.conf`
+    - Connecting to the server's share with null session `smbclient -N -L //TARGET_IP`
+    - Shares that ended with `$` are already included by default in the basic setting
+    - We can see who, from which host, and which share the client is connected `sudo smbstatus`

 ### **Dangerous Settings**